ashtonesawyer/secdevops/hw4/hw4.md

 works on the second. annoying, but oh well

 difference between shell and command sucks... shell works how I want it to

-split site.yaml into two files because starting the firewall means that ansible doesn't actually complete task because ssh session gets messed up. so run bastion.yaml first and then handle the two ubuntu vms

 pyenv just isnt happening, that can be set up after ansible very pleased with myself that dropping in a script, running it, removing the script